ki-tools/growthstandards/README.md

 ## Usage

-See [here](articles/docs.html) for several examples of how to use the functions in this package.
+See [here](articles/docs.html) for several examples of how to use this package.